nikitavoloboev/data/focusing/rules.md

 - Name all modifier triggers (uppercased).
 - Color Alfred objects that have errors in them and need to be fixed in red color.
 Acts as a `TODO`.

-## MindNode

-- Use one tree structure for organization especially when sharing maps (makes the map much easier to follow).

-## Ulysses

-- If I publish the article, private note or anything that is not worth keeping.
-Delete it from Ulysses.
-Only keep `in progress` things in the library.

 ## Interviews

 - When preparing for interviews, code up solutions myself instead of looking at solutions.
 Be able to express solution in my own words.